-Our aim was to use the additional sports funding to provide CPD for teachers through working with specialist coaches, to continue and improve our participation in sporting events, to improve the range of sporting opportunities offered, to improve swimming attainment by the end of KS2 and to sustain opportunities for physical activities during lunchtimes and playtimes.
+Our aim was to use the sports funding to provide CPD for teachers through working with specialist coaches, to continue and improve our participation in sporting events with other schools in the Oxclose cluster and Sunderland Schools Partnership, to improve the range of sporting opportunities offered, to improve swimming attainment by the end of KS2 and to sustain opportunities for physical activities during lunchtimes and play times.

 - We used the funding in lots of ways to improve our school sport.
-We:worked with Oxclose Academy and through this many of children took part in inter school competitions
+We:worked with Oxclose Academy and through this many of children took part in cluster school competitions.

 - Used sports coaches and teachers from Oxclose Academy to improve lessons for children and also to train our teachers

 - Maintained our increased our swimming provision in school so that year 4 children and year 5 children now have weekly swimming lessons

 - Bought new resources, including HI Viz bibs for the year 5 and 6 Young Sports Leaders and playtime boxes of sports equipment